 DO EMBRACE SLOW TRAVEL

-Slow travel is where its at.
-I repeat, slooooow travel is where its at.
-If your schedule and budget allow you I recommend spending 1 month at the very least in any given destination.
+Slow travel is where it's at.
+I repeat, slooooow travel is where it's at.
+If your schedule and budget allow you, I recommend spending 1 month at the very least in any given destination.
 The more time the better!
-Taking your time in a new country and culture not only helps you create a new sense of ‘home’ but lets you truly connect to a place and its people.
+Taking your time in a new country and culture not only helps you create a new sense of ‘home’ but allows you to truly connect to a place and its people.
 There’s so much to learn from every corner of the world that it’s tempting to want to explore it all, but if you take it slow you will have a much more wholesome and rewarding experience.
 Instead of constantly planning your next travels, be present where you are and engage deeply in your work and your life.